mandrasch/ddev-wp-groundstation/README.md

 - (or [updraftplus CLI](https://updraftplus.com/shop/wp-cli/) and [updraftplus Migrator](https://updraftplus.com/migrator/) license)
 - SSH and rsync on remote server/webspace (live website)

-## Usage scenarios

-1. 🤖 CLI local <-> free updraftplus on remote site

-    In this mode you create the backup on your remote site with the free updraftplus using the WP dashboard.
-Afterwards you can sync it to your local machine via the local WPCLI addon and Migrator addon (both $) of updraftplus activated on your local machine.

-2. 🤖 CLI local <-> CLI remote 🤖

-    You'll need activated premium (or addon licenses) on local and remote machine(s) for updraftplus.

-    In CLI<->CLI (commandline-to-commandline) mode you can also create backups on remote site from your local machine, no need to visit the WP dashboard of your remote site.
-You can also get the <nonce>-identifier for the latest backup, which saves time syncing.

 ## Install / Setup

 1. **Clone this repository, open folder in terminal**